Table of Contents

 Starting the OLI Network License Administrator

-- Force a logout of a user who has consumed to much time
+- Force a logout of a user who has consumed too much time

 - Keep track of who uses the software

-- Issue local client serial numbers that are more specific than what OLI has issued.
+- Issue local client serial numbers that are more specific than those issued by OLI.

 - Others